 No spam.
 Unsubscribe anytime.

-VatCalc · 2 days ago
+VatCalc · about 2 months ago

 The Inland Revenue Authority of Singapore (IRAS) has announced a phased rollout of e-invoice data reporting via its InvoiceNow network, based on the Peppol standard.
 The schedule requires domestic-only businesses to adopt the system from 1 April 2026, with subsequent deadlines for new and existing GST registrants up to 2031.
 The move also confirms the adoption of Peppol for B2G transactions, expanding the platform’s use for cross‑border invoicing.

-BusinessTimes · 3 days ago
+BusinessTimes · about 2 months ago

 Singapore’s 2026 budget introduces a requirement for all GST‑registered businesses to submit digital invoices via the InvoiceNow e‑invoicing network by April 2031.
 The government will roll out free InvoiceNow‑Ready software and cash grants up to S$5,000 to support the transition, prioritising smaller firms.
 Since Nov 1 2025, newly incorporated GST‑registered companies have already been required to transmit invoice data through InvoiceNow.